MasterLKH180cm/MasterLKH180cm/README.md

 # Hi there 👋

-I'm Jacky Lee - a data scientist with a passion for medical technology and AI.
+I'm Jacky Lee - a data scientist with a passion for medical technology and AI and a software engineer of full stack development.

 ## 🔭 My work